-NOTE J - RETIREMENT PLAN
+NOTE I - RETIREMENT PLAN

-During 2005, the Association established a 401(k) retirement plan for which full-time employees of the Association upon completion of six months of service and attaining the age of 21 are eligible to participate and make salary deferral contributions.
-Pension expense for the year ended December 31, 2019 was \$329,187.
+During 2005, the Association established a 401(k)-retirement plan for which full-time employees of the Association, upon completion of six months of service and attaining the age of 21, are eligible to participate and make salary deferral contributions.
+The Association makes discretionary contributions (both safe harbor and profit sharing) on behalf of eligible employees.
+Retirement expense for the year ended December 31, 2020 totaled \$305,421.

-NOTE K - DEFERRED COMPENSATION
+NOTE J - DEFERRED COMPENSATION

 The Association maintains a supplemental retirement benefit plan (the "Supplemental Plan").
 The Supplemental Plan is an unqualified plan maintained for the purpose of providing deferred compensation for exempt employees of the Association.
 Assets of the Supplemental Plan are subject to the claims of the Association's general creditors in the event of insolvency.
 Similarly, Supplemental Plan participants and beneficiaries have no preferred claim, or any beneficial ownership interest in any assets of the Supplemental Plan.
-The Supplemental Plan assets and corresponding liability are recorded in the accompanying consolidated statements of financial position at fair value as other assets and non current liabilities.
+During 2020, the individual for whom this plan was maintained transferred the related assets to their own personal accounts, therefore, with respect to this deferred compensation plan there are no expected future liabilities.

-NOTE L - CONCENTRATIONS OF CREDIT RISK
+NOTE K - CONCENTRATION OF CREDIT RISK

-Balances in certain cash accounts occasionally exceed \$250,000, the maximum amount insured by the Federal Deposit Insurance Corporation.
+Balances in certain cash and cash equivalents accounts occasionally exceed \$250,000, the maximum amount insured by the Federal Deposit Insurance Corporation.
 The Association has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk.

-NOTE M - LEASES
+NOTE L - LEASES